 This ECC Report is intended to complement ECC Report 159 [2] with additional technical investigations in relation to the geo-location technique.

-In order to preserve the integrality of the issue, the corresponding parts of ECC Report 159 were copied into this complementary report and amended with additional information.
+In order to preserve the integrality of the issue, the corresponding parts of ECC Report 159 are included in this complementary report and amended with additional information.

+Some CEPT administrations pointed out an importance of a harmonized approach within the CEPT towards the development, operation and maintenance of the geo-location database including the algorithms used for the translation process, data exchange protocol, etc. The technical elements presented in this report could be used as a basis for such a harmonised approach.
+It should be, however, noted that there is a number of non-technical elements in relation to the geo-location database such as, for example, the database management body, the responsibilities for entering database information, monitoring of interference cases, etc. The consideration of these elements has been outside the scope of this report and, therefore, has not been addressed.

 Principles and general considerations

 The cognitive technique of geo-location is an approach, where cognitive devices determine their location and make use of a geo-location database in order to get information on which frequencies they can use at their location which they have indicated to the database.
-They are prohibited from transmitting in the 470-790 MHz band until they have successfully determined from the database in which frequencies, if any, and with which power levels, they are allowed to transmit in the indicated location.
+They are prohibited from transmitting in the 470-790 MHz band until they have successfully determined from the database in which frequencies, if any, and with which maximum power levels, they are allowed to transmit in the indicated location.

 The approach is based on a certain accuracy of the position determination by the WSD and the guarantee that this accuracy will be maintained while the WSD is in operation.
 This is also true for any WSD to be operated indoor, and reliable solutions are needed for position determination in such a case.
 Any malfunctions of this position determination may have a severe impact on those services which have to be protected by the WSD.

-The geo-location database is a management system that, on the basis of information on available frequencies associated with locations in the database and location information received from WSD, assists these devices in selecting their operational frequencies.
+The geo-location database is a management system that, on the basis of information on available frequencies associated with locations in the database and location information received from WSD, instructs these devices to select their operational frequencies and transmission powers.

 This approach would need to take into account the changes in the protected use and the timing of the changes, to ensure that the database has valid content and that the WSD’s have valid information about the available channels.